 How Does VenaSeal Work?

-Once in place, a special medical adhesive is injected from the catheter into the diseased vein which seals the vein and prevents blood from flowing through it in the future.
+The doctor inserts a catheter (small hollow tube) into the damaged vein using ultrasound for guidance.
+Once in place, a special medical adhesive is injected from the catheter into the diseased vein, which seals the vein and prevents blood from flowing through it in the future.

 The entire procedure is designed to minimize patient discomfort and reduce recovery time.
 Patients are able to return to normal activities following the procedure.
 Additionally, there is minimal bruising following the VenaSeal procedure.

 The VenaSeal closure system is safe and effective, with significant advantages over other varicose vein treatments.

 A significant advantage is that VenaSeal does not require heat to close a vein.
 Thermal procedures require a large volume of numbing medicine, which is injected through many needle sticks.
 These injections can cause pain and bruising following the procedure.
 The intense heat used in thermal procedures carries a risk of skin burns and nerve damage.